 The Center for Students with Disabilities began in 1967 known as the Program for the Physically Handicapped under Public Health Services.
 At the time, Barbara L. Shea, R.N. was the Director of this program and expanded it from the small department in Heath Services to an area in the commons with the goal to improve access to the University for students with disabilities.
 Improving access included reviewing building plans to ensure accessibility for the Student Union, Life Sciences, Administration, Jorgensen, School of Education, Beach Hall, and School of Business buildings.
 In June of 1977, the University of Connecticut enacted Section 504 of the Rehabilitation Act of 1973, making it a requirement that students with disabilities have equal opportunities and access across campus.
 As a result, the University continuously modified ramps, doors, lavatories, sidewalks and installed elevators in inaccessible buildings.
 While this took time to complete, in 1999 New Mobility Magazine voted the University of Connecticut one of the Top Ten Disability-Friendly Colleges.

-It was not until 1992 that the office was named “The Center for Students with Disabilities”.
-Two years later, Donna M. Korbel, M.Ed., was hired as the Coordinator of the Center.
+In 1992 that office was renamed the Center for Students with Disabilities.
+Two years later, Donna M. Korbel, M.Ed., became the Coordinator of the Center.
 At that time, staff consisted of a Coordinator, an Office Assistant, one full-time graduate assistant and two student employees.
-The cornerstone of improving access was the completion of an elevator in the Student Union and wheelchair users had two viable residential options to consider.
-In 2002, the program went from 330 square feet in one room in the Student Union serving 125 students to 3,600 square feet in twelve rooms in the state-of-the-art Student Services Center serving over 1,100 students.
+The cornerstone of improving access at the time was the completion of an elevator in the Student Union and two viable residential options for wheelchair users to consider.
+In 2002, the program went from 330 square feet in one room in the Student Union serving 125 students to 3,600 square feet in the state-of-the-art Student Services Center serving over 1,100 students.